Portkey vs Valence

 - Control AI deployment costs

-- Automating data ingestion processes
+- Automating ETL and data integration workflows

-- Monitoring data pipeline performance
+- Monitoring data pipeline health and performance

 No third-party integrations confirmed.